thenickdude/PlanC/Readme.md

 macOS - `/Library/Application Support/CrashPlan/conf/adb` or `~/Library/Application Support/CrashPlan/conf/adb`
 Linux - `/usr/local/crashplan/conf/adb`

-On Windows, files in conf dirrectory are owned by SYSTEM, so user cant open or copy them without taking owenerhip.
+On Windows, files in the conf directory are owned by SYSTEM, so a regular user can't open or copy them without first taking ownership of them.
-Easiest soultion is use robocopy with backup parametr, for example: robocopy "C:\ProgramData\CrashPlan\conf" D:\crashplanConfBackup /b /copy:dat /e /dcopy:t

 The adb directory should contain a list of files similar to this: